 The School Equestrian Team have team training every Tuesday in preparation for these events and where possible, the School is flexible in allowing riders to train and compete outside School.

-The Equestrian Team have been competing for two years now and seen much success.
-The team consists of approximately 20 riders across the Prep and Senior Schools.
-During this time, Sedbergh Equestrian have had 2 National Champions - Storm Straker in the 1m Arena Eventing (2015) and Georgia Turner in the Prelim Dressage (2016).
+The Equestrian Team have been competing for three years now and have seen much success.
+The team consists of approximately 24 riders across the Prep and Senior School.
+During this time, Sedbergh Equestrian have had 2 National Champions - Storm Straker in the 1m Arena Eventing (2015) and Georgia Turner in the Prelim Dressage (2016), and 1 Regional Champion - Hannah Carruthers Grass Roots 40cm Show Jumping.

-All teams came in the top 10 in every Show Jumping and Arena Eventing Class at the last two Nationals.
+All teams came in the top 10 in every Show Jumping and Arena Eventing Class at the last three Nationals Championships.